-() - the maximum GSD is calculated including the effect of the earths curvature
+(\) - the maximum GSD is calculated including the effect of the earths curvature

-() - minimum 8 bits/pixel, preferrably 11-12.
+(\\) - minimum 8 bits/pixel, preferably 11-12.

-- 13.1.2 When the MS administration selects its profile in G4CAP, it will therefore choose HHR prime profiles as F1, or F2, and will be served by the following sensors: - F1 HHR prime Bundle Spot 6 and 7 this profile is available as a bundle, MSP and PSH - F2 HHR prime Ortho Spot 6 and 7 for cartographic projections available, please refer to paragraph 3.2.3 or options implemented in G4CAP; this profile is available as a bundle, MSP and PSH. - 13.1.3 Notwithstanding above, in case of unsuccessful acquisition with SPOT 6/7 sensors preventing from providing any acquisition, mosaic, or archive (profile F.14, F24) SPOT data, PlanetScope data can be proposed by the IP as HHR acquisition.
+- 13.1.2 When the MS administration selects its profile in GCAP, it will therefore choose HHR prime profiles as F1, or F2, and will be served by the following sensors: - F1 HHR prime Bundle Spot 6 and 7 this profile is available as a bundle, MSP and PSH - F2 HHR prime Ortho Spot 6 and 7 for cartographic projections available, please refer to paragraph 3.2.3 or options implemented in GCAP; this profile is available as a bundle, MSP and PSH. - 13.1.3 Notwithstanding above, in case of unsuccessful acquisition with SPOT 6/7 sensors preventing from providing any acquisition, mosaic, or archive (profile F.14, F24) SPOT data, PlanetScope data can be proposed by the IP as HHR acquisition.
 Planet archives will be searched by image provider during or at the end of the relevant AW.
 PlanetScope data, being available in 4 multispectral bands only, without the panchromatic band, is compliant only with the existing image mode multispectral (MSP) (see Table 1).
 The following workflow therefore apply: - Spot data - Regular Mosaic from Spot data [7], chapter 7, paragraph 7.1.7 - Planet data during AW (if MS Administration accepts image mode MSP).
 Profile F11, F12, F13, F21, F22, F23 - Archive after AW end from SPOT - Archive after AW end from Planet (if MS Administration accepts image mode MSP).
 Profile F14, F24 - 13.1.4 Equally, for areas where initially no HHR has been ordered and upon request by the MS administration, the IP can also search for and offer HHR data (SPOT 6/7 and PlanetScope where available).
 In summary the following workflow will apply: - Archive from SPOT - Archive from Planet (if MS Administration accepts image mode MSP).
-Profile F14, F24 - 13.1.5 For a complete description of image-processing levels and data formats, please consult the technical documentation regarding respective sensors (Chapter 0). - 13.1.6 For HHR satellite benchmarks pls. see references [10, 11, 12, 13]
+Profile F14, F24 - 13.1.5 For a complete description of image-processing levels and data formats, please consult the technical documentation regarding respective sensors (Chapter 18.5). - 13.1.6 For HHR satellite benchmarks pls. see references [10, 11, 12, 13] - 13.1.7 For possible XML metadata file values, and values of the sensor tag, their allowed abbreviations and their combination with profiles pls. see Tables 3, 4 in reference [7].

-14 Quality assurance / quality control
+14. Quality assurance / quality control